 AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long term Commonwealth Government bonds has increased from 3.50% in 2022 to 4.00% in 2023.
+The yield on long term Commonwealth Government bonds has increased from 4% in 2023 to 4.25% in 2024.

-The actuarial assessment performed by the Department of Treasury has increased the salary inflation rate from 2.50% to 3.5% for long service leave liability.
-As a result, there is no financial effect resulting from the change in the salary inflation rate.
+The actuarial assessment performed by the Department of Treasury and Finance increased the salary inflation rate to 3.5% from 2023 (2.5%) for long service leave liability.
+As a result, there is an increase in the long service liability.

-The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$0.094 m and a decrease in employee benefit on-costs expense of \$0.009 m.
+The net financial effect of the changes to actuarial assumptions in the current financial year is an increase in the long service leave liability of \$0.124 m and an increase in employee benefit on-costs expense of \$0.013 m.
 The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographical and financial assumptions - including the long-term discount rate.